Auckland (FS2)

 Music

 Music is a fundamental tool in developing language, maths and social skills.
-Throughout the week we will sing songs and use simple percussion or actions to enhance the children’s confidence and motor skills.
-They will become familiar with a number of topic related songs and rhymes in the classroom, as well as joining the rest of the school for our weekly Singing Worship.
+Throughout the week we will sing songs and use simple percussion to enhance the children’s confidence and motor skills.
+They will become familiar with a number of topic related songs and rhymes in the classroom as well as taking part in whole school singing every day.
+Each week we also have a short ‘Move it Moments’ session, dancing to different music styles.